bizcoine/common-blockchain/README.md

 A standard REST API specification for comprehensive bitcoin block explorers.

-For the mocha testing kit that previously resided in this module, please see [cb-tester](https://github.com/dcousens/cb-tester).
+**NOTE**: For the mocha testing kit that previously resided in this module, please see [cb-tester](https://github.com/dcousens/cb-tester).

 ## API Specification